hsaghir/hsaghir.github.io/src/content/posts/2017-01-09-incarnations-graphs-dynamic-programming.md

 There is one algorithm.
 It has a forward pass that propagates local information from source to sink, and a backward pass that propagates the accumulated global information back.
-The "local information" is whatever object has a chain rule — derivatives, probabilities, costs, entropies.
+The "local information" is whatever object has a chain rule, derivatives, probabilities, costs, entropies.
-The "accumulation" is whatever operation is distributive over the chain rule — sum, max, multiplication.
+The "accumulation" is whatever operation is distributive over the chain rule, sum, max, multiplication.

 Backpropagation, belief propagation, the Viterbi algorithm, and the Bellman–Ford dynamic program are not four things to memorise.
 They are